Portland Coastal Half Marathon 2022

 The Portland Coastal Marathon will be taking place from the iconic Weymouth and Portland National Sailing Academy on Sunday 6th February 2022

-Along with the full distance event there will be a Half marathon and a 10k so all abilities can take part in this festival of running in a what is possibly the most stunning of coastal trail locations.
+Along with the half distance event there will be a Full marathon and a 10k so all abilities can take part in this festival of running in a what is possibly the most stunning of coastal trail locations.

 The route follows the Portland section of the South West Coastal Path.
 The path is marked on fingerpost signs by an Acorn symbol and is a well trodden track for the majority of the way.

-Basic principle ‘keep the sea on your left and the land on your right’ for loop 1 and the opposite for loop 2 and you will not go far wrong.
+Basic principle for the half is ‘keep the sea on your left and the land on your right’ and you will not go far wrong.

 Please follow the route marked on your map.
 Deviating from the marked route on the map or taking shortcuts is not in the spirit of the event and could lead to potential disqualification.

-You will have check in points at the feed stations, dotted around the island as usual, to make sure you have completed the entire course.
+You will have check in to timing points at the feed stations, dotted around the island as usual, to make sure you have completed the entire course.
 This remains the same as previous years.

-To download the course maps and GPX files for the Marathon please visit this page.
+To download the course maps and GPX files for the Half Marathon please visit this page.

 Right then, before we start, lets not sugar coat this race as a dreamy affair that everyone can do, it’s not.
 Simple as that, its hard,